-- Ability to design and engineer the target system that a Jackrabbit will control. - Understanding of the basics of operating a software program and editing files under Windows on a PC. - Knowledge of basic assembly language and architecture for controllers. - For a full treatment of C, refer to the following texts:
+- Understanding of the basics of operating a software program and editing files under Windows on a PC. - Knowledge of basic assembly language and architecture for controllers.

+For a full treatment of C, refer to the following texts:

 The C Programming Language by Kernighan and Ritchie (published by Prentice-Hall).